Skip to content

 Otis-JamesThere was a legal case that became the seminal beginning of the American Revolution known as Entick v.
 Carrington and Three Other King’s Messengers (1765)reported at length in 19 Howell’s State Trials 1029.
 This case was the start of the American Revolution and was also based upon abuse of the king’s agents.
 The action, dated November 1762, was for trespassing and interfering with the plaintiff’s dwelling by breaking open his desks and boxes and searching and examining his papers.

-George III (b 1738; 1760-1820) became king in 1760.
-In February 1761, Parliament enacted the Writs of Assistance that was challenged in court in Boston, Massachusetts.
+After George III became king in 1760, by February 1761, Parliament enacted the Writs of Assistance that was challenged in court in Boston, Massachusetts.
 These were writs that empowered the king’s agents to search anything they suspected, like the NSA today at their discretion.
 The defending lawyer James Otis (1725-1783) pronounced these writs as “the worst instrument of arbitrary power, the most destructive of English liberty, and the fundamental principles of law, that ever was found in an English law book.”
 Otis warned that the king placed discretion in the hands of every agent to act as he desired.
 Nothing has changed, for our current government can do whatever it desires today, and it is always the burden of the citizen to prove he has any rights whatsoever.

 Adams-John